michaelolheiser/UCSD_SIO_Undergrad_Research/README.md

 we investigated if Global Climate models had a global warming signature.
 The result was inconclusive as there was no obvious trend among competing models in terms of low stratocummulus cloud cover changes.

-Overall it was a remarkable experience to get introduced to Matlab and studying Climate Models and in general, presenting research to industry experts.
+Overall it was a remarkable experience to get introduced to Matlab and studying Climate Models and presenting research at the 2014 AGU Fall Conference in San Francisco, CA.